🥂

 🍇Grand Cru Vineyards and Key Sites

 Pommery sources from approximately 300 hectares of Grand Cru vineyards in Champagne under a supply agreement with LVMH, concentrated on the Montagne de Reims and the Côte des Blancs.
 Key sites for Chardonnay include Avize and Cramant on the Côte des Blancs, while Aÿ on the Montagne de Reims provides the Pinot Noir backbone for the prestige Cuvée Louise cuvée.
 Within Reims itself, the house stewards Les Clos Pompadour, a 25-hectare walled single vineyard whose fruit is vinified and released exclusively in magnum format under the Clos Pompadour label.
-The English venture, launched under the Louis Pommery England brand, draws on 40 hectares planted in Hampshire in 2016.
-The Vranken-Pommery Group's broader landholding extends to 2,600 hectares across Champagne, Provence, the Camargue, and Portugal's Douro Valley.
+The English venture, launched under the Louis Pommery England brand, draws on the 40-hectare Pinglestone Estate in Hampshire, purchased in 2016, where vines were planted in 2017 (around 30 hectares planted).
+The Vranken-Pommery group's broader footprint extends across Champagne, Provence, the Camargue, and Portugal's Douro Valley.

 • Approximately 300 Grand Cru hectares in Champagne supplied under LVMH agreement; key sites include Avize, Cramant, and Aÿ.